italiangrid/storm/release-notes/StoRM-v1.11.13.md

 * fixes gemss failure of recall task final status update;
 * fixes pool account mapping failure that happens with lcmaps-plugins-basic versions greater than 1.6.3, by setting storm user as the owner of the gridmap directory;
-* fixes garbage collector removal of SRM ptp requests that are stuck in SRM_IN_PROGRESS after long time;
+* fixes garbage collector removal of SRM ptp requests that are stuck in SRM_IN_PROGRESS after long time: set the amount of seconds needed to consider an IN-PROGRESS ptp as expired by adding/editing `expired.request.ptp.time` variable into storm.properties configuration file;
 * fixes garbage collector wrong removal of latest completed recall tasks.

 #### Released components